 Industrial Applications of Biomass and Processing By-Products

-The Scottish Natural Products Network (SNapNet) is delivering this workshop in collaboration with The Bioeconomy Cluster on Thursday 27th May 2021.
+The Scottish Natural Products Network (SNapNet) delivered this workshop in collaboration with The Bioeconomy Cluster in May 2021.

 It is increasingly important to develop new processes and value chains that use biomass to deliver sustainable alternatives to the goods, processes and energy that form part of our daily lives in order to progress towards net zero.
 The Bioeconomy Cluster Builder (BCB), in collaboration with the Scottish Natural Products Network (SNaPNet), is delivering this workshop to bring together voices from business, academia and beyond to consider challenges and opportunities in three core aspects of this evolving bioeconomy:

 - Non-food crops as sustainable feedstocks for high value chemical manufacturing

 - Innovative fermentation applications: harnessing Scotland’s distilling and brewing heritage to develop new products from sustainable feedstocks

 - Hear from SNaPNet and BCB on their goals and ambitions

 - Hear from industry challenge holders and solution providers